api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 We already explored how the API3 OEV solution works at a high level and peaked into details of the OEV Network and OEV Auctioneer.
-In this section, we're going to walk through the auction cycle in depth, detailing the steps involved in the auction process.
+In this section, we're going to walk through the whole auction cycle at a high level, explaining the steps involved in the auction process.

+The rest of our documentation is divided into the respective user groups, i.e. the dApps and searchers.
+Those sections cover the process in much more detail.

 ## Searching

 Before we dive into the auction cycle, let's quickly summarize the work of searchers.
-The searcher needs to fund an EoA (Externally Owned Account) and deposit collateral on its behalf.
-It needs to monitor the off-chain [Signed APIs](/oev/overview/target-chain.md#oev-signed-data) and monitor the dApp's state for profitable opportunities.
+Searchers need a funded account and deposit collateral on its behalf.
+They needs to monitor the off-chain
+[Signed APIs](/oev/overview/target-chain.md#oev-signed-data) and monitor the dApp's state for profitable opportunities.